GenilynJoyce/GitHub-Intro/README.md

 # GitHub-Intro
-This repository is designed to provide a hands-on introduction to GitHub, a popular platform for version control and collaboration.
+Git is a version control system that allows developers to track changes in their code.
+GitHub is a web-based hosting service for git repositories.